A homeless person feels overwhelmed, lonely and isolated.

 Substance abuse and mental health issues are the leading causes of people becoming homeless.
 Contributing factors are lack of affordable housing, barriers to service delivery and lack of living wage jobs.

-Being homeless has an oppressive impact on individuals' emotional and physical health.
+Being homeless has an oppressive impact on an individuals' emotional and physical health.
 Homelessness, for many, becomes a vicious cycle of trying to secure independence, failing, then losing hope and inspiration to continue trying.
 Many people feel so overwhelmed that they do not know where to begin.

 In Manchester, affordable housing is extremely limited.
 According to the American Friends Service Committee, rents in the southern half of New Hampshire have increased as much as 37% over the last 5 years.
 Coupled with high utility rates, gasoline prices and the lack of living wage jobs; families and individuals can become "food insecure" very quickly.
 Food insecurity is the condition where a household has little or no money left over after paying other living expenses, to purchase food.
 For children living in these households it means a great disadvantage in learning.
 Children with poor nutrition have a more difficult time concentrating in school and are at risk for weakened immune systems.
 Poverty and hunger are real concerns in Manchester.